History of Formaldehyde

 Commercial Production of Formaldehyde

-Commercial production of formaldehyde began in Germany in the 1880’s and was taken up by Belgium, France and the United States by the early 1900s.
-During this time formaldehyde was mainly used as an embalming agent or medical preservative, but these early uses represent less than 1% of total formaldehyde sales today.
-Formaldehyde was initially manufactured in small quantities (5-20kg) for use in a few factories and university laboratories, but improvements to the manufacturing process eventually led to large-scale production of formaldehyde.
+Commercial production of formaldehyde began in Germany in the 1880s and was taken up by Belgium, France and the United States by the early 1900s.
+During this time formaldehyde was mainly used as an embalming agent or medical preservative, but these early uses represent today less than 1% of total formaldehyde sales.
+Formaldehyde was initially manufactured in small quantities for use in a few factories and university laboratories, but improvements to the manufacturing process eventually led to large-scale production of formaldehyde..

-The first commercial-grade particleboard was produced at a factory in Bremen, Germany in the 1940s and launched a revolution in the construction and furniture industries.
+The first commercial-grade particleboard was produced at a factory in Bremen, Germany, in the 1940s and launched a revolution in the construction and furniture industries.
+Formaldehyde-based resins became then an essential adhesive for the manufacturing of wood products.
+It is still the case today.

-Commercial applications for formaldehyde continue to grow.
-In 2010, over 3.6 million tonnes of formaldehyde were produced by European manufacturers for use in a number of different industries.
+Commercial applications for formaldehyde continued to grow.
+In 2021, around 4 million tonnes of formaldehyde were produced by European manufacturers for use in diverse industries and in many sectors: furniture and construction, healthcare, automotive and airplanes, textiles, etc.